Are you concerned or experiencing side effects of a hysterectomy?

 Cold water and deep-sea fish are good protein and contains beneficial omega-3 fatty acids, which are “good” fats and these oils have been shown in a number of studies to reduce inflammation, lower cholesterol, reduces risk of heart attacks or strokes and symptoms of arthritis.

-Taking omega-3 fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) is recommended because it will improve your mood, strokes and help you lower cholesterol.
+Taking omega-3 fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) is recommended because it will improve your mood and help you lower cholesterol.

 If you’ve had a hysterectomy or will have one, your body no longer can make progesterone, a hormone which is crucial for a woman’s health.
 Natural progesterone supplementation is one of the most important elements for eliminating side affects of a hysterectomy.